Falconry and other Regulations

 - license suspension for up to 60 days or license revocation for one year.

 No person may import into this state or possess a migratory game bird taken outside this state, unless the person possessing the migratory game bird produces upon demand by a game warden a valid hunting license, stamp, tag, permit or document for the state or country in which the migratory game bird was legally taken.
 A person possessing a migratory game bird under this section must produce, upon demand by a game warden, a valid driver's license or personal identification certificate.
 In lieu of the requirements set forth in this subsection, a statement from the United States Customs Officer at the port of entry showing that the migratory birds were brought from Mexico is satisfactory.

-Unless otherwise specified, there are no open seasons on state wildlife preserves and sanctuaries, public roads and highways or their rights-of-way.
+Unless otherwise specified, there are no open seasons on state wildlife preserves and sanctuaries, public roads and highways or their rights-of-way, or state-owned riverbeds in Dimmit, Uvalde or Zavala counties.
 More restrictive federal regulations may apply to National Wildlife Refuges open to public hunting.